 We require an enhanced DBS check and extended vetting for those interested in volunteering in prison.
 There are some convictions that will preclude volunteering and these can be discussed with our Volunteer Coordinator.

-The face-to-face meetings between volunteers and their Core Member last for one hour with half an hour before to allow volunteers to prepare and half an hour afterwards to debrief without the Core Member being present.
-Meetings take place in a risk-assessed,community venue – a relaxed environment where you can converse over a cup of tea.
+The face-to-face meetings between volunteers and their core member last for one hour with approx fifteen minutes before to allow volunteers to prepare and fifteen minutes afterwards to debrief without the core member being present.
+Meetings take place in a risk-assessed, community venue – a relaxed environment where you can converse over a cup of tea.
 Volunteers share responsibility for ensuring minutes from each meeting are returned to the Circle coordinator within 48 hours of each meeting.
 These minutes are then forwarded by the coordinator to the relevant statutory managers – for example, police, probation, youth offending or health services.

 Watch our short film to find out more about what it’s like volunteering for Circles of Support and Accountability https://www.circles-uk-volunteers.org/